 27 January marks the liberation of Auschwitz-Birkenau, the largest Nazi death camp.

-Torn from home is the theme for Holocaust Memorial Day 2019.
+Torn from home was the theme for Holocaust Memorial Day 2019.

 Scope of the theme